sap-tutorials/eda/tutorials/aem-forward-events-sbpa/aem-forward-events-sbpa.md

 1. In the SAP BTP cockpit, go to **Instances and Subscriptions**.

-    Under **Instances**, click the 3 dots next to the SAP Build Process Automation instance, for example, **spa-service** in the screenshot below, and select
+    Under **Instances**, choose the 3 dots next to the SAP Build Process Automation instance, for example, **spa-service** in the screenshot below, and select

     ![Create Service Key](assets/key1.png)